 He is the chief counsel for the American Center for Law and Justice, also counsel to the President.

-Jay Sekulow is with us.
+Jay Seculo is with us.

-They're frustrated that the attorney general recused himself immediately after he was appointed to be the attorney general, which resulted in Rod Rosenstein making the decision for a special counsel.
+They're frustrated that the Attorney General recused himself immediately after he was appointed to be the Attorney General, which resulted in Rod Rosenstein making the decision for a special counsel.

-You know, we've heard Russia Trump, Trump, Russia for an entire year, but nobody has quote any there's smoke, but there's no evidence.
+You know, we've heard Russia, Trump, Trump, Russia for an entire year, but nobody has, quote, any there's smoke, but there's no evidence.

-And now the special counsel we are you know are reading that now they're looking into the UAE, and their indictments have nothing to do with Trump Russia.
+And now the special counsel we are, you know, are reading that now they're looking into the UAE, and their indictments have nothing to do with Trump-Russia.

 Don't believe everything you read.

-So there's an echo chamber inside of Washington, and stories tend to create themselves, and they're self-verified.
+So there's an echo chamber inside of Washington and stories tend to create themselves and they're self-verified.

 So a lot of what you read is just not true.